takline/DataScienceProjects/README.md

 **Projects Overview**

-I've organized this repo to showcase my work along the following domains:
+This repo contains the following:

 1. **AI:** This section features projects using platforms like OpenAI, Claude, and Vertex AI.
 You'll find examples of machine learning model implementation, natural language processing tasks, and AI deployments.
 The focus is on practical use-cases such as predictive modeling, text analysis, and integrating AI within existing systems.